rohin079/Tic-Tac-Toe/Readme.md

 O | X | X<br>
 </p>
 This project was given to us for DevOps Overview and Source Code Management Lab.
-The task was to design the game of Tic - Tac - Toe for someone to play against the computer.<br>
+The task was to design the game of Tic-Tac-Toe for someone to play against the computer.<br>
 <p><h3>Our Team</h3>
 1) Rohin Mehrotra<br>
 2) Ayush Singh Kushwah<br>